rkt/rkt/Documentation/distributions.md

 Note that due to an outstanding bug (https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=823322) one has to use the "coreos" stage1 image:

 ```
-sudo rkt run --insecure-options=image --stage1-name=coreos.com/rkt/stage1-coreos:1.5.1 docker://nginx
+sudo rkt run --insecure-options=image --stage1-name=coreos.com/rkt/stage1-coreos:1.16.0 docker://nginx
 ```

-If you prefer to install the newest version of rkt follow the instructions in the Ubuntu section below.
+If you don't run sid, or wish for a newer version, you can [install manually](#deb-based).

 ## Fedora

-rkt is packaged in the development version of Fedora, [Rawhide](https://fedoraproject.org/wiki/Releases/Rawhide):
+Since Fedora version 24, rkt packages are available in the main repository.
+We recommend using recent Fedora releases or a manually installed package in order to have an up-to-date rkt binary.

 ```
 sudo dnf install rkt
 ```

-Until the rkt package makes its way into the general Fedora releases, [download the latest rkt directly from the project](https://github.com/coreos/rkt/releases).

 rkt's entry in the [Fedora package database](https://admin.fedoraproject.org/pkgdb/package/rpms/rkt/) tracks packaging work for this distribution.